 - 6.1.
-Each Participating Unit may enter a team comprised of up to eight (8) athletes and 2 (2) coaches as shown in the table below. - 6.2.
-All competitors must have been born in 2013 or earlier in order to meet the minimum age requirement of the AWG International Committee.
+Each jurisdiction may enter a team comprised of up to 18 athletes and up to 4 coaches as shown in the table below. - 6.2.
+All competitors must have been born in 2013 or earlier in order to meet the minimum age requirement of the AWG International Committee